 DescriptionEast of Holbrook, Petrified Forest National Park contains an abundance of petrified logs.
 Most of the brilliantly colored trees in the 140,000-acre park are prone, and many are in fragments.
 Early dinosaurs and other reptiles once roamed the area, and numerous fossil bones and fossil plants have been discovered in the park.

-General InformationThe park opens daily at 7, late Feb.-late Oct.; at 8, rest of year.
+General InformationThe park opens daily at 7, early Mar.-late Oct.; at 8, rest of year.
 Hours may vary due to season; phone ahead to confirm schedule.

 The 28-mile drive through the park offers breathtaking views of the Painted Desert from Pintado Point and Kachina Point.
 Other scenic overlooks include Chinde, Nizhoni, Tawa, Tiponi and Whipple points.
 Petrified logs are common in the southern part of the park.